Why Is Moroccan Women Kaftan The Pride Of Morrocan Women?

 The Journey to the Heart

 The journey of the kaftan starts in the thread weavers hand as they twirl and entwine bit after bit after a bit of raw silk or cotton threads into the fabric with care and dedication.
-The fabric then travels from the hands where it was dyed and woven and goes on to the tailors where it will be cut and styled in a way unique to it and in a manner that reflects the gentleness of the souls that tailor it.
+The fabric then travels from the hands where it is dyed and woven and goes on to the tailors where it will be cut and styled in a way unique to it and in a manner that reflects the gentleness of the souls that tailor it.

 Traditionally, the Moroccan kaftan is handmade and is embellished with gems and stones that are reflective of the lofty taste of the people for whom they were crafted.

 By the time the kaftan ends up on the body it was designed for, it has already been through an amazing journey and is now ready to play up the best features of the wearer who chose it.
 The kaftan and the wearer now share a special bond and reflect each other’s character.
-The kaftan molds itself so as to speak the reality of the wearer who wears it.
+The kaftan moulds itself so as to speak the reality of the wearer who wears it.

 The Moroccan kaftan is so deeply embedded into the culture of Morocco that its presence can be felt in the air and on every street.
 The market place is lined with kaftans of all colors and styles and vendors selling homemade buttons and laces and a sight that screams Morocco.